jenaepen/JS_test/README.md

 # JS_test
 ## Instructions:
     1. clone file
-    2. Go to getTimeAndWeather.js
+    2. Go to Input.js
-    3. Set "userInput" on line 37 to your desired input (valid input is an array of locations ex:
+    3. Set "userInput" to your desired input (valid input is an array of locations ex:
     ["new york, 10278, "london"])
-    4. Within the terminal, type in "node getTimeAndWeather.js"
+    4. Within the terminal, type in "npm run start"
     5. If the input is valid, the location's current time and weather of locations will console logged out.
     Else, "weather: error time: error" will console logged out